-The main aim of the STEP project is to develop tools to increase the quality of sewage sludge that can be reused for water treatment plants of small and medium size.
-Small waste water treatment plants in the South Baltic area are facing problem with sewage sludge reuse efficiency.
+The main aim of the STEP project is to develop tools and decisions to increase the quality of sewage sludge that can be reused for wastewater treatment plants (WWTP) of small and medium size.
+Small wastewater treatment plants in the South Baltic area are facing problem with sewage sludge reuse efficiency.
 The existing tools are mostly developed for big WWTP.
 The successful implementation of the project will provide a new dimension for the quality of sewage sludge.